vaibhavhrt/github-easy-repo-delete/README.md

 Click the extension icon on top-right to get started.
 Lists all your repo with delete button when provided with Github personal access token, you can get one at  https://github.com/settings/tokens

-After clicking delete that repo will get deleted without any warning, so better be carful.
+After clicking delete that repo will get deleted without any warning, so better be careful.